Teens and Technology - Advertising and Traditional Media

 Simple – If you can’t beat them, join them.
 Many popular talk shows have their own YouTube channel now, using it as a place to put up highlights or popular segments of a show.
 And you only have to take one look at the views of Carpool Karaoke with James Corden to see the success in that gamble.
 Many news sites now put up videos of their articles on their sites or on YouTube, as a quicker, more engaging way to give the news.
 These changes are great for consuming teenagers, but for any online personality (YouTubers, Bloggers etc) it poses real problems like having to compete with companies who have many more resources than them.

 Other blogs in this series:

-If you have any questions about this report, please feel free to contact us here.
+If you're working on your digital strategy and need advice, please feel free to contact us here.